obyat/HackDiversityFellowsInterview/README.md

-# Accessible Route Search and Sorting Challenge
+# Hack Diversity Fellow Technical Interview: Accessible Route Search and Sorting Challenge

 ### Overview
 This technical challenge assesses your understanding of beginner-level data structures and algorithms with a real-world application focused on accessibility.
 You’ll create an algorithm that filters and sorts accessible routes and submit your solution through a RESTful API and GitHub.